MI ONLINE REGISTRATION

 - Course allows student to prepare for the state assessments (MSP/HSPE)

 Selection of Providers

-MISD primarily uses FuelEd as our provider, but also has access to APEX and Spokane Virtual courses.
-These three providers were selected from a vetted list provided by OSPI’s Alternative Learning Department Online Learning Division (formerly known as the Digital Learning Department).
-All three have a signed contract for providing courses to the district, which is renewed annually.
+MISD primarily uses FuelEd as our provider, but also has access to APEX Learning.
+These providers were selected from a vetted list provided by OSPI’s Alternative Learning Department Online Learning Division (formerly known as the Digital Learning Department).
+They have a signed contract for providing courses to the district, which is renewed annually.
 The contract varies by the type of provider.
 MISD does not vet the individual courses of the providers, except to determine if a course meets a graduation requirement (ie is there enough American History in a course for the course to count as the US History requirement).
 All courses are available for credit on a MIHS transcript.

 Students may register prior to a semester's start date and if the needs arise they may request a course within the following windows:

 Stand-alone course: Up to end of third week into semester.
 (9/21/22)